 Their newly reconstructed arena, the BCF-Arena, was finished before the start of the 2020/21 NL season and holds nearly 9,000 fans.

-Fribourg-Gottéron have participated in the CHL three times.
+Fribourg-Gottéron have participated in the CHL four times.
 They featured in the inaugural season of 2014/15 season and finished top of their group but were eliminated in the Round of 16.
 Their second participation the following season was noticeably worse – Fribourg-Gottéron finished bottom of their group and failed to make the Playoffs altogether.

 They returned for the 2016/17 season where they once again topped their group.
 They beat Slovak side HC Košice, Finnish team KalPa Kuopio and Czech club HC Vítkovice in the first three elimination rounds before bowing out to eventual Champions the Frölunda Indians in the Semi-Finals.